Xakkusu/1_project_pilates/README.md

 - to provide the user with a clear short overview of what pilates is and its benefits
 - to provide the user with the location information of the pipalates studio
 - to give feedback to the user of the pipalates studio's services
-- to provide the user with information about teacher of the studio as well as equipment and look of the studio
+- to provide the user with information about trainers of the studio as well as equipment and look of the studio
 - to offer the user the chance of staying in contact with the studio, to receive information about discounts, new events etc. all according to the user's preferences

 ## USER EXPERIENCE (UX)